raumschiff-werkstatt-fur-astronomie/goesflarewatch/docs/source/mp_install_esp32.rst

 `import main` to `import solar_flare_alert` if it is there, or else just add the line `import solar_flare_alert`

 Save all files in the esp32 directory.
+You do not need to make subfolders, you

 Wiring